pmoskovi/pmoskovi.github.io/posts/cognitive-realtime-iot/index.md

 Once the action is figured out, the client recording the human voice publishes it both to the <a href="http://wemo.com">Belkin WeMo</a> device(s), and to the monitoring client(s).
 The former is performed in the form of HTTP REST calls through <a href="http://iftt.com">IFTTT</a>, the latter as WebSocket messages over AMQP pub/sub, using the cloud-hosted AMQP WebSocket server by <a href="Kaazing">http://kaazing.com</a>.

+**Note**: If we were building this for real, it would probably be the Node handling the monitoring-related messages.
+For this example, publishing from the client browser is just as good...

 Here's the complete diagram, this time with the real-time monitoring included as well:

 <img width="800" src="img/HomeIoTDiagram2.png">